abrarhasan3/Panda-Drawing-in-Modern-OpenGl/README.md

 # Panda Synthetic Image in Modern OpenGL (3.3)

 This project demonstrates the creation of a synthetic image of a panda using Modern OpenGL (3.3).
-The implementation showcases the use of shaders, vertex buffers, and textures to render a visually appealing representation of a panda.
+The implementation showcases the use of taking point from image and to connect them to render a visually appealing representation of a panda.

 ## Table of Contents